superdevcoder/superdevcoder/README.md

 <a href='https://skyline.github.com/superdevcoder/2022'>I am a Super Full-Stack Developer.</a><br/>
 I have 7+ years of experience in blockchain & web development.

-Proficient not in Blockchain development on Ethereum, BSC and Solana, but in WEB development in frontend and backend.
+Proficient in Blockchain development on Ethereum, BSC and Solana, and in WEB development in frontend and backend as well.

 - Blockchain development using Smart Contract(Solidity & Rust), WEB3 and Etherjs.<br>